-This can feel a silly question, but it’s not.
-Some programs like Reason, FL Studio or Ableton Live work using loops, for example, you start creating drum loop, then you create a bass loop, a synth loop, etc. You can copy and paste those loop tracks through the song very easy to extend the song, but creating new loops is a bit messier once the project becomes bigger.
-For instance, in FL Studio you can only have 1 loop per line in the song view, that makes it easier to add that loop anywhere you want but can make your project huge if you have a lot of different loops for the same instrument.
+This can feel like a silly question, but it’s not.
+Some programs like Reason, FL Studio, or Ableton Live work using loops, for example, you start creating drum loops, then you create a bass loop, a synth loop, etc. It’s very easy to copy and paste those loop tracks through the song to extend the song, but creating new loops is a bit messier once the project becomes bigger.
+For instance, in FL Studio you can only have 1 loop per line in the song view.
+That makes it easier to add that loop anywhere you want but can make your project huge if you have a lot of different loops for the same instrument.
 This way to work is obviously designed for electronic music because loops will tend to repeat with maybe slight changes, this is not very useful for other styles that keep changing more often.

 Are you planning on using external plugins?